-Finally, the red oval shapes at the top are your schemas – this is where your data lives, and Oracle Application Express can access it.
+Finally, the red oval shapes at the top are your schemas – this is where your data lives and Oracle APEX can access it.
 It can also access things outside the database (I’ll cover that later).

 You can run APEX in an Autonomous Database (ADB) – an elastic database that you can scale up.
 It’s self-driving, self-healing, and can repair and upgrade itself.
 It comes in two flavours: